nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Super Session 2.md

 It is [[My Spark List|The Spark List]].
 So, I'll be looking at [[My Spark List#Key concepts I keep coming back to|Key concepts I keep coming back to]].

+### Knowledge Management
+We can collect things & we can create things.
+We should spend time doing both.
+However in the [[Age of information abundance]] we spend too much time collecting & there is only so much time to spend.